 Since 2013, the IwB students, faculty and staff have participated in the TO DO Festival, principally hosting exhibitions at the School of Design Gallery space, at 230 Richmond Street East.
 In February 2018, the IwB students will propose and execute a special exhibition about their project for TO DO 2017.

 To find out more about past IwB TO DO exhibits see the TO DO Festival page.

 The Toronto International Charrette is an annual IwB event that brings together 200 plus students, faculty and industry experts from organizations around the world.
-The goals of this charrette will be for participants to design detailed project proposals that respond to the major themes of the Symbiotic Regions project.
+The goals of this charrette will be for participants to design detailed project proposals that respond to the major themes of the Continuous Communities project.